Ashton Kutcher: Early life

 Kutcher was born on February 7, 1978, in Cedar Rapids, Iowa, to Diane (née Finnegan), a Procter & Gamble employee, and Larry M. Kutcher, a factory worker.
 He has Czech, German, and Irish ancestry.

 Kutcher was raised in a "relatively conservative" Catholic family.
 He has an older sister named Tausha and a fraternal twin brother named Michael, who had a heart transplant when the brothers were young children.
 Michael also has cerebral palsy and is a spokesperson for the advocacy organization Reaching for the Stars.
 Michael's cardiomyopathy caused Kutcher's home life to become increasingly stressful.
-He has said he "didn't want to come home and find more bad news" about his brother, stating, "I kept myself so busy that I didn't allow myself to feel."
+He said he "didn't want to come home and find more bad news" about his brother, stating, "I kept myself so busy that I didn't allow myself to feel."
 Kutcher stated that, when he was 13, he contemplated committing suicide to save his brother's life with a heart transplant; when he told his father he was considering jumping from a Cedar Rapids hospital balcony, his father dissuaded him from doing so shortly before doctors announced that a transplant had become available from an accident victim in another state.

 Kutcher attended Washington High School in Cedar Rapids for his freshman year, before his family moved to Homestead, Iowa, where he attended Clear Creek–Amana High School.
 During high school, he developed a passion for acting and appeared in school plays.
 During his senior year, he broke into his high school at midnight with his cousin in an attempt to steal money; he was arrested leaving the scene.
 Kutcher was convicted of third-degree burglary and sentenced to three years of probation and 180 hours of community service.
-Kutcher stated that although the experience "straightened him out", he lost his girlfriend and anticipated college scholarships, and was ostracized at school and in his community.
+Kutcher stated that although the experience "straightened him out," he lost his girlfriend and anticipated college scholarships, and was ostracized at school and in his community.

 Kutcher enrolled at the University of Iowa in August 1996, where his planned major was biochemical engineering, motivated by the desire to cure his brother's heart ailment.
-At college, Kutcher was kicked out of his apartment for being too "noisy" and "wild".
+At college, Kutcher was kicked out of his apartment for being too "noisy" and "wild."
 Kutcher stated, "I thought I knew everything but I didn't have a clue.
 I was partying, and I woke up many mornings not knowing what I had done the night before.
 I played way too hard.
 I am amazed I am not dead."
 To earn tuition money, Kutcher worked as a college summer hire in the cereal department for the General Mills plant in Cedar Rapids and sometimes sold his blood plasma.
 While at the University of Iowa, he was approached by a model scout at The Airliner bar in Iowa City, Iowa, and entered the "Fresh Faces of Iowa" modeling competition.
 Placing first, he won a trip to New York City's International Modeling and Talent Association (IMTA) Convention.
 Leaving Iowa for a stay in New York City, Kutcher then returned to Cedar Rapids, before relocating to Los Angeles to pursue a career in acting.